 Shirin Lutfeali , the architect behind "Numeracy Boost", believes that math should not be professed as a subject simply to be learnt in a classroom - that math is everywhere - an integral part of every aspect of life.

 Although marks do literally make the grade these days, we don't believe that they define one's ability or even more importantly, their potential.

 I N S p i R E zine - Rowan's collaborative webzine, first published October 2018, highlights the dynamic and complex relationships between science and art, exploring singular topics from both scientific and artistic viewpoints.

 Are you an artist?
 Or are you a scientist?
-Contrary to conventional thinking and norm, we are neither all of one and none of the other.
-Each of us is a unique mix of skills and expressive inclinations and as we have fondly realized, aptitudes for both the arts and sciences are not mutually exclusive.
+Contrary to conventional thinking, none of us are all of one and none of the other.
+Each of us are unique and varied mixes of skills and expressive inclinations.
+As we have fondly realized, aptitudes for both the arts and sciences are not mutually exclusive.

 You can follow Rowan's Better Than Pi site and view the various issues of